Kubedex/helm-controller/README.md

 EOF
 ```

-In this example we're installing the kubernetes-dashboard chart into the dashboard namespace and setting some truly dangerous values under valuesContent.
+In this example we're installing the kubernetes-dashboard chart into the kube-system namespace and setting some truly dangerous values under valuesContent.

 # Installation Lifecycle